lauracion/d4p/README.md

 * Building data trusts: there is a 30-page guide on how to get this going online

 Slides will be sent

+## Tuesday: Conference

+### Morning

+#### Ethics

+Automating with Caution - Fabrizio, MVD, Uruguay

+* People in the global south have stuff to say too - speaker biases

+* AI in the public realm looks like a rich market with a lot of options.
+Not quite clear about some definitions, less for the lay man/woman in LatAm.
+Same happenned with Open Data

+* AI: what's in a word.
+A simple way to consider it a constellation of methods incluidng ML, NLP, perception and reasoning.
+Some kind of automation.

+* AI in practice: automation of processess, chatbosts in public services, detection of salient behaviours, / fraud, mapping territory, prediction of population behaviour in disasters or events

+* What do we mean by bad practice - we are starting to see the people behind the algorithms.
+It may not be even sofisticated algos.
+Many times are people with low wages doing the work.
+This can lead to failure cases (e.g., cutting healthcare)

+* What's so special about public sector.
+State has to be accountable and fllow the law and abide by human rights and legal principles.
+The state must be able to explain its decisions.
+Official info that has leagla consequences on individuals.
+It's not just advertising... risks are a lot higher.

+* Examples in the field - MVD example for predicting crime.
+They started using an algo dev in LA, USA and ended the agreement with the US company because they couldn't audit the algo.
+They developed their own algo in Uruguay now.

+* Fail case in Argentina: Salta's case for predicting teen pregnancy.
+Identifying mostly poor women.
+A failure at a lot of levels.
+The experiment was dismissed thanks to the public buzz and open discussion about it.

+* Success case in Argentina: Dymaxion Labs to identify the use of the territory using satellite images.

+* Address five dimensions: need, infrastructure, ethical and regulatory framework, accountability, and evaluation.
+We need to discuss about all of this.
+We shouldn't be experimenting with humans without these rules being developped yet.

+* Map showing that the Global South is mainly not exactly ready to move this forward.
+A lot of discussion must happenned.

+* With low resources, we must prioritize.
+There is a human right framework that is fairly good, but not applied all the time.

+* Automating with caution.
+We should think these things for the beguinning.

+Empowering people through informed consent.
+Informed consent and trust / Tessa Darbyshire, et al Oxford, UK

+*  None in London has ever read the term and conditions.
+Privacy policies are aoften inaccesibily complex, hardly ever read and then rarely understood by most users.
+CAn you consider this consent?

+* How informed is a user when thy agree to a privacy policy?
+Come on, we did gave you a privacy policy...

+* Developpping tha empowers userst to better grant informed consent

+* Stakeholders: legislators and researchers, service providers, users.
+Making this usable is very difficult.

+* MozFest findings / open source.
+Biased due to their knowledge.
+Enforcemnt from a trusted third party, empowering users to maker their own decisions.
+Users are super lazy, but if yit adds extra time to your day, we don't care.
+But there is  a lot fo things people care about when they look these agreements closely.
+They find agreements excessive, vague and exclusive.
+Comapnies don't know they are doing this.

+* Challenge for organizsations.
+Crystal clear from legal perspective to something that means something to participants.

+* New Trust model: base/up.
+Transparency, inclusion, dialogue. the last part is the hardest.

+* Opportunities. public commitement to privacy, opportunities for incluison, use plain English, challenge the business internally to work more with the open source community, make privacy feel like an interaction.

+* Tools from open sources.
+Usableprivacy.org. terms of service didn't read. many did work.
+GTrusted third party: ToS / stickers, automatic tagging using machine learning.

+* Ploisis a viz tool to understanding this.

+* Parsing and summarizing. privacy policies is specialised and not understandable.
+Wilson annotation scheme.

+* Process: replacing a set of docs you dont understand by a number you dont understand doesnt help.

+* Future: Which thir partier count as trusted third parties? how granular should trust cues be? (pass or fails, ribbon diagrams), which users want to be more informed and which consumers want a simpel trust